ASCII404/CTF-Writeups/General_Skills/PW Crack 1.md

 # picoCTF PW Crack 1

-This is the first challenge from a total of 5 same others.
+This is the first challenge from a total of other 5 similar CTFs.
+Requires basic python knowledge.

 Think about them as levels, even though you don't need to complet them in order, it helps to get through them with little steps.